 - Input pump for constant compound feed-in into the vibratory bowl

 - Use a separation flap for media and workpieces’ separation, and installed- an on-floor control box and hang-on-wall control box.

 When electronic parts are involved, is not the best option to choose an expensive and intricate machine.

 Mass finishing is a simple process, and the machine needs to be as simple as possible to avoid malfunctioning.

 It’s important that you look out for equipment that is ISO or CE certified.

 Running vibratory finishing equipment

-3 phase electricity: 380V, 460V or 480V is best for running vibratory finishing equipment because it is safe and grounded.
-First-time users are advised to take help of expert electricians.
+3-phase electricity: 380V, 460V, or 480V is best for running vibratory finishing equipment because it is safe and grounded.
+First-time users are advised to take the help of expert electricians.

-Vibratory finishing is a simple process but needs thorough understanding.
+Vibratory finishing is a simple process but needs a thorough understanding.

 Many considerations come into play.